Pinafore/qb-api/README.md

      for ii in range(qlen):
           ....
 ```

+#### Folds

+*IMPORTANT*: The sample code provided answers all available 'dev' questions.
+You can answer 'dev' questions as many times as you like.
+However, 'test' questions can only be answered once.
+So be very careful when querying the text of test questions and providing your answers.

 ### JSON Documentation
 The Quiz Bowl API is documented via a [Swagger JSON spec](http://swagger.io/).
 You can view a very nice version of the documentation via the [Swagger UI Website](http://petstore.swagger.io/?url=https://raw.githubusercontent.com/Pinafore/qb-api/master/swagger.json) (Note: the "try it now" feature doesn't work due to XSS attack protection).
 Alternatively you can load a "light" version of the docs by opening `docs/index.html` in a web browser.
 The specification files are in `swagger.yaml` and `swagger.json`.
 Finally, you can generate a client in one of many languages by: